Reyes1921/notas/Web Security Knowledge/security.md

 # `Content Security Policy`

-Content Security Policy (`CSP`) is a security standard designed to help prevent certain types of attacks , such as Cross-Site Scripting (XSS), clickjacking , and code injection.
+Content Security Policy (`CSP`) is a security standard designed to help prevent certain types of attacks , such as Cross-Site Scripting (XSS) is an attack in which an attacker injects malicious executable scripts into the code of a trusted application or website, clickjacking , and code injection.
 It is implemented through the use of a HTTP response header named "Content-Security-Policy" in modern web browsers.
 The `CSP` header can specify which sources of content (such as scripts, images, stylesheets, and plugins) are allowed to be loaded and executed by a web page. `CSP` is not intended to be the first line of defense against content injection vulnerabilities but rather it is best used as defense-in-depth . `CSP` can be used to supplement other security mechanisms and add an additional layer of protection against attacks.

 # `Using CSP`